 In the summer time there is abundant food which makes almost any forested or bushy area suitable for deer.

-In the winter and the snow deepens, the deer concentrate in "deer yards," or areas that provide food and shelter from storms and deep snow.
+In the winter and the snow deepens, the deer concentrate in "deer yards," or areas that provide food and shelter from storms and deep snow - we often see up to 15 deer on our lawn, resting in the snow.

 Occasionally the move from summer to winter range requires many kilometres travel.